terales/blackbird-docs/src/content/docs/apps/Customer.io.mdx

 ## Actions

 - **Get translation of a broadcast message** Get information about a translation of message in a broadcast
-- **Get translation of a newsletter** Get information about a translation of an individual newsletter
+- **Get translation of a newsletter** Get information about a translation of an individual newsletter.
+Also includes file as HTML document in output
 - **Get translation of a transactional message** Get information about a translation of an individual transactional message
 - **List snippets** List all snippets in the workspace
 - **Update a translation of a broadcast message** Update a translation of a specific broadcast action